arshit09/todo-react/README.md

-# EzDOne - Task Scheduler
+# EzDone - Task Scheduler
 To Do List.
+Try live project [here](https://arshit09.github.io/todo-react/ "here").
 > In development but you can still see our UI.

 # Website Screenshots